-Can you drink zero calorie drinks during an intermittent fast?
+Can you drink zero-calorie drinks during an intermittent fast?

-Yes, you can have your zero calorie drinks while on your fast.
+Yes, you can have your zero-calorie drinks while on your fast.

-As previously mentioned, you are safe to drink less than 50 calories to remain in a fasted state.
+It is safe to drink less than 50 calories to remain in a fasted state.

-OMAD and energy drinks
+OMAD and Energy Drinks

 One Meal a Day, aka “OMAD” is also another type of diet that people go on to either lose weight or improve their health.